Best Electricians in Huntingdonshire

 Preferred Mounting Height

 Part M of the building regulations for England and Wales requires reasonable provision to be made for people to gain access and to use the building and its facilities.
-Guidance on meeting the requirements is given in Approved Document M. Particular attention needs to be given to Section 8 of approved document M as this includes the objective of assisting people whose reach is limited to use their home more easily by locating wall-mounted switches and socket outlets no higher than 1200mm and not lower than 450mm above finished floor level.
+Guidance on meeting the requirements is given in Approved Document M. Particular attention needs to be given to Section 8 of Approved Document M as this includes the objective of assisting people whose reach is limited to use their home more easily by locating wall-mounted switches and socket outlets no higher than 1200mm and not lower than 450mm above finished floor level.

 Whilst Approved Document M does not recommend height for new consumer units, the 2013 version of Approved Document P points out that one way of complying with Part M in new dwellings is to mount consumer units so that the switches are between 1350mm and 1450mm above floor level.